two sugar bugs

 welcome graphic

-Hi, I'm Tasia!
-I'm here to inspire you to get into the kitchen and create food from scratch.
-I make delicious and approachable recipes that you will want to make again and again.
-The recipes you find here will always be sweet and sometimes savory.
+Hi, I'm Tasia, a self-taught baker and enthusiastic home cook with over 25 years experience in the kitchen!
+I'm here to inspire you to have fun while creating food from scratch.
+I make approachable and nostalgic recipes for busy bakers that you will want to make again and again.
+The recipes you find here will mostly be sweet and sometimes savory.

 More about me →